sabrinacamp2/Non-Terra-GCP/Introduction to GCP VMs and using Terra notebook environments.md

 ### Creating a virtual machine and persistent disk
 1. Creating a VM instance and attaching a persistent disk through the GCP UI
 	1. Ask Brendan and Erin to create a google cloud project for you (e.g. `vanallen-scamp` is mine).
 You will receive an email to accept the project invitation where you will click the link provided.
-Then, the project should show up when you navigate to the [Google Cloud Console](https://console.cloud.google.com/ )and log in. <br>   ![[Pasted image 20230718164316.png|500]]
+Then, the project should show up when you navigate to the [Google Cloud Console](https://console.cloud.google.com/ )and log in. <br>   !(Attachments/Pasted image 20230718164316.png)
 	2. Navigate to `Compute Engine` -> `VM instances` tab.
 Select `Create an instance`.
 		1. General lab guidelines for VM naming can be found in our [GCP Handbook - Non-Terra](https://docs.google.com/document/d/1QYqFy7rCAAmsRMfkMtYUPAHyM-FKONMHOq4nD4Tpji0/edit)
 			1. Here, I named mine `scamp-cpu-16` encoding that the VM is using CPUs not GPUs and has 16 GB of memory.